tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 $ terraform init

 Initializing the backend...

-Initializing provider plugins...
-- terraform.io/builtin/terraform is built in to Terraform
-- Reusing previous version of dmacvicar/libvirt from the dependency lock file
-- Reusing previous version of hashicorp/template from the dependency lock file
-- Using previously-installed dmacvicar/libvirt v0.6.14
-- Using previously-installed hashicorp/template v2.2.0

-Terraform has been successfully initialized!

-You may now begin working with Terraform.
-Try running "terraform plan" to see any changes that are required for your infrastructure.
-All Terraform commands should now work.

-If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
-If you forget, other commands will detect it and remind you to do so if necessary.
+...
 ```
 ## Input variables

 Many aspects of the infrastructure created by terraform can be modified by assigning different values to the variables defined in the file **input-vars.tf**

-All variables contain default values so it is not neccessary to modify them in order to create a funtioning infrastructure.
+All variables have default values so it is not neccessary to modify them in order to create a functioning infrastructure.

-Most of the input variables used to configure the infrastructure are defined in the inpu-vars.tf file to simplify and organize the information, even if they are not used by terraform.
+Most of the input variables used to configure the infrastructure are defined in the input-vars.tf file to simplify and organize the information, even if they are not used by terraform.
 For example the variable **ocp_version** is not used by terraform however is defined here.
 Most of the input variables are also defined as output variables so they can be used later by the ansible playbooks.

 The list of variables are: